Trigger Warning: This article contains references to abortion and bipolar disorder.

 While at first, many saw the presidency, his impassioned rally and numerous tweets as fodder for public humour, fans and celebrities are now urging others to take West’s mental health seriously.

-Singer Halsey took to her Twitter, revealing her decade-long bipolar diagnosis and asking for compassion to be made.
+Singer Halsey took to her Twitter back in July 2020, revealing her decade-long bipolar diagnosis and asking for compassion to be made.

 “No jokes right now.
 I have dedicated my career to offering education and insight about bipolar disorder and I’m so disturbed by what I’m seeing,” she said.
 “Personal opinions about someone aside, a manic episode isn’t a joke.
 If you can’t offer understanding or sympathy, offer your silence [sic].”

-She then went on to say that you “can’t hate someone’s actions or opinions without contributing to stigma that damages an entire community of sometimes vulnerable people all for a couple of laughs. [sic]
+She then went on to say that you “can’t hate someone’s actions or opinions without contributing to the stigma that damages an entire community of sometimes vulnerable people all for a couple of laughs. [sic]”

 “If you wanna think someone is an a–hole, go ahead.
 Lots of people with mental illnesses are great.
 Lots of them are a–holes.
 Because they are people.
 With nuanced personalities.
 But making jokes specifically targeted towards bipolar hurts more than the 1 person ur angry with.